circuitdao/docs/docs/user-guide/recharge-auction.md

 A Recharge Auction can be launched whenever the BYC balance of the Treasury drops below the **[Treasury Minimum](../treasury)**.

 In a Recharge Auction the protocol acquires BYC to refill the Treasury by auctioning off CRT.
-Bidders must submit bids offering at least the **Recharge Auction Minimum Bid Amount** of BYC.
+Bidders must submit bids offering at least the **Recharge Auction Minimum Bid Amount** and at most the **Recharge Auction Maximum Bid Amount** of BYC.
 Bids must also include the CRT price at which the BYC is offered.
 The CRT price of a bid must be greater than the **Recharge Auction Minimum CRT Price**, and greater than the CRT price of any previous bid.
+The Recharge Auction Maximum Bid Amount bounds how much BYC a single auction can raise, and hence how much CRT it can mint.

 ![Recharge auction](./../../static/img/Recharge_auction_diagram.png)